 While I would never personally cook with olive oil (due to its delicate nature), it makes a great non-cooking option.
-Look for an organic extra-virgin or cold-pressed olive oil that’s available in dark-coloured glass.
+Look for an organic extra-virgin or cold-pressed olive oil that’s available in dark-colored glass.
 Some fake olive oils are mixed with cheaper, GMO vegetable oils, so always make sure it is GMO-free and organic.

 3. Avocado Oil

 Avocado oil has a high smoke point like coconut oil, so it can safely be cooked with at high temperatures.
 Alternatively, you can also use this oil in its raw form on salads and the like.

 Sesame oil is another great option to cook with.
 It has a high melting point and isn’t hybridized like canola and other vegetable oils.
 Sesame oil works great in stir-frys and makes a great salad dressing with coconut aminos and some ginger!